 The Companies Act, 71 of 2008 (hereinafter referred to as "the Companies Act" or "the Act") regulates the formation and registration, governance, winding up, deregistration and liquidation of all companies, and makes no distinction between locally owned or foreign-owned companies.
 The Companies Amendment Bill was published for public comment in 2018, but has not yet been signed into law.
-Its main purpose is to review and identify all the problematic areas arising from the Companies Act, and to align it with modern international corporate trends.
+Its main purpose is to reduce the regulatory and administrative burdens to business owners', thus enhancing South Africa's attractiveness to potential investors, to close certain 'gaps' in the Act with a view to curbing money laundering and to strengthen disclosure requirements in the Act, and also to enhance shareholder powers in a company by clarifying the responsibilities of directors and senior management on the one hand, and shareholders on the other.